lmangani/videoparquet/README.md

 ## Codec and Pixel Format Restrictions

-**Important:** For robust, lossless roundtrip, only the `ffv1` codec with the `gbrp` pixel format (planar RGB, 3 channels, no padding) is supported.
+**Important:** For robust, lossless roundtrip, only the `ffv1` codec with the `gbrp16le` pixel format (planar RGB, 3 channels, no padding) is supported and tested.
 If your ffmpeg build does not support this combination, the library will raise a clear error.
 This ensures that timeseries/tabular data can be reliably converted to and from video without data loss or row padding issues.

 Other codecs (e.g., `libx264`) may be used for lossy compression, but roundtrip is not guaranteed.

 ## 🚀 Benchmark Highlights
-- Achieve up to **25x compression** over Parquet for timeseries/tabular data using video codecs (ffv1/gbrp)
+- Achieve up to **25x compression** over Parquet for timeseries/tabular data using video codecs (ffv1/gbrp16le)
 - **Fast encoding/decoding**: Video roundtrip in under a second for typical scientific arrays
-- **Lossless roundtrip** supported (with ffv1/gbrp and compatible ffmpeg)
+- **Lossless roundtrip** supported (with ffv1/gbrp16le and compatible ffmpeg)
 - See [BENCHMARK.md](BENCHMARK.md) for details and reproducibility

 ## Benchmarking